ozoidemi/ePaper_guest_dashboard/README.md

     - I haven't constructed it so I don't have the sensor!

+- Expand this document ot include a Home Assistant Card to manage/monitor meaningful variables.

 - Rework the prevent_deep_sleep logic.

     - I've been testing it a lot and I don't think it is working like it should.